KRWC: Programming

-On weekends, the station broadcasts a variety of different content, including local talent on Saturday from 6 to 10 AM, The Jim Bob Sports Jamboree with columnist Bob Sansevere, former Minnesota Vikings player Chuck Foreman, and Jim Rich, When Radio Was, a locally produced Bluegrass music program titled "Inside Bluegrass", and other programs.
+On weekends, the station broadcasts a variety of different content, including The Jim Bob Sports Jamboree with columnist Bob Sansevere, former Minnesota Vikings player Chuck Foreman, and Jim Rich, When Radio Was, a locally produced Bluegrass music program titled "Inside Bluegrass", and other programs.
 On Sunday mornings, the station airs a variety of worship programs, including a local church service.

 KRWC Radio also broadcasts local sporting events for the communities of Wright County.

 They also currently air NASCAR races from the Motor Racing Network, as well as Minnesota Golden Gophers sports.

+Streaming

+KRWC streams live on their website.
+In 2022, they launched a mobile app that allows users to stream audio and podcasts, as well as get local news, weather, and traffic.